-Arrivals Hall and Flights at O’Hare International Airport
+Arrivals at O’Hare International Airport

 Travelers arriving from foreign countries are required to go through U.S. Customs and Border Protection security checkpoints to enter the United States.
 All international travelers at O’Hare arrive at Terminal 5.
 After exiting the gate, passengers should move to CPB processing area.
 Passengers who need Visa to enter the country or the first-time ESTA passengers should wait in the immigration line.
 All belongings of passengers may be re-checked for security reasons.
 Travelers will also need to go through the passport control to be allowed in the country, where their immigration status is going to be confirmed and reviewed.
 There are designated signs at the airport for U.S. citizens and non-U.S. citizens that travelers should follow respectively.
 Those travelers going through Passport Control should have their passports along with Custom’s declaration form ready to show it to the officer.
 Travelers might be asked about the purpose of their trip for security reasons.
 An officer might also take fingerprints and a picture of a traveler entering the United States.
 If you have anything to declare, inform the CPB officer.

 Global Entry is a program by U.S. Customs and Border Protection (CBP) and enables quicken authorization for pre-approved, low-risk travelers upon arrival in the United States.
 A Fingerprint biometric technology verifies a registered member.
 No minimum number of trips is necessary to qualify for the program.
 Travelers participating in the program may enter the United States by using automated kiosks located at selected airports.